5 Terrific Hikes Around Asheville

-- Turn right on Breedlove Road and continue 4 miles to Salt Rock Gap parking area.
+- Turn right on Breedlove Road and continue 4 miles to the Salt Rock Gap parking area.

 Hike Panthertown Valley with a Guide

-3. Workout: The Pinnacle via West Fork Trail
+3. For A Workout: The Pinnacle via West Fork Trail

 Interested in a hike to offset all the glorious food and libations that you have consumed while visiting the foodie town of Asheville?
-Are you looking to conquer a challenge?
-Do you want to feel your body work for a reward, to feel your lungs deeply and rapidly breathe in the clean air of the Appalachian Mountains, to feel your muscles burn as they are being used to their max?
-If so, then I suggest you head west of Asheville to climb West Fork Trail to The Pinnacle at Pinnacle Park.
-The West Fork Trail to The Pinnacle is a 7 mile hike that is rated most difficult/strenuous.
-After the hike, drive a mere 10 minutes and visit one of Sylva’s local eateries and breweries.
+Are you looking to take on a challenge?
+Do you want to feel your body work for a reward, to feel your lungs breathe in the clean air of the Appalachian Mountains, to feel your muscles burn as you are using them to their max?
+If so, then I suggest you head west of Asheville to climb West Fork Trail to the Pinnacle at Pinnacle Park.
+The West Fork Trail to the Pinnacle is a 7-mile hike that is rated most difficult/strenuous.
+After the hike, drive a mere 10 minutes and visit one of Sylvia’s local eateries and breweries.